Have you ever heard something called “psudoscientific?” After a while I started to wonder what it meant.

 You see, I’ve been researching ‘alternate’ theories for some time now.
 And yes, there are some rather wacky fringe-theories out there (they deserve all the scorn they get).
 Personally I find this most infuriating in the field of archeology. you have clearly man-made stones lying around on the ocean floor and people are stubbornly insisting they are natural formations!
 Why?
 Because They have their theories, and anything that doesn’t fit into them gets lopped off.

-Reminds me of Why dark-matter was invented.
+It Reminds me of Why dark-matter was invented.
 Because the model of the universe didn’t match the data.
-I recall Terry pratchet musing on this rather cheekily by noting how convenient that it was dark, cold, and a number of other things, making it conveniently impossible to detect with any of our equipment.
-Almost as if it only existed as some kind of flimsy theory-saving magic substance? he says it better though.
+I recall Terry pratchet musing on this rather cheekily by noting how convenient it was that it was dark, cold, and a number of other things that made it impossible to detect with any of our equipment.
+Almost as if it only existed as some kind of flimsy theory-saving magic substance?

 That’s just an example.
 I’ve thinking of late about how many potential sites of interest are ignored.
 Oh, and I wanted to read the greek epics on the war of the titans!
 But, apparently they are mostly lost. instead, my perusal of Wikipedia finds me this:

 Now, this is supposed to be a natural formation located near mount sipylus that is associated with a deity.
 But, To me?
 I can’t help but wonder if I’m looking at a statue that is eroded to the point of almost being unrecognisable.
 The part in question has a diferent pigment as well.
 I can see shoulders, but when things degrade to that point it’s hard to tell.
 But according to mainsteam logic, this is completely natural formation!
 When I go for walkscI often see stuff that looks man-made (flat faces/hard edges) You point them out to people, and they just dismiss them immediately.
 It MUST be natural.
 Why?
 Because!
 It does.
 And here in australia, the Aborigionals didn’t build anything.
 So who did?
 The colonists?